 What can go Wrong

-The body of each spark plug has a metal part carrying the threads and the hex that the it is screwed in by, and then a ceramic insulation around it’s positive connection to the coil.
-If a plug is dropped the ceramic insulation can crack, and then the voltage spike can follow the crack instead of bridging the gap in the combustion chamber.
+The body of each spark plug has a metal part carrying the threads and the hex that it is screwed into, and then a ceramic insulation around its positive connection to the coil.
+If a plug is dropped, the ceramic insulation can crack, and then the voltage spike can follow the crack instead of bridging the gap in the combustion chamber.
 This also causes a misfire.

 One controversial topic is whether to use anti-seize on the spark plug threads.
-Some mechanics always do, in order to avoid the plug seizing in place.
-But anti-seize is abrasive, and causes a little bit of wear on the threads when tightened down.
+Some mechanics always do this in order to avoid the plug seizing in place.
+But anti-seize is abrasive and causes a little bit of wear on the threads when tightened down.
 It also interferes with torquing the spark plugs correctly, as the specs all assume dry threads.

-There’s a wide variety of different service intervals depending on the engine and the kind of plug used; the range is from every 30,000 miles to every 120,000 miles.
+There’s a wide variety of different service intervals depending on the engine and the kind of plug used.
+As a general rule, copper core spark plugs should be replaced every 30,000 miles, platinum spark plugs every 60,000 miles, and iridium or ruthenium spark plugs every 100,000 miles.
 Consulting the owner’s manual is the best approach.

-Possibly, but it could also run worse.
-Many engines are very particular about what plugs they require, and can have misfires or run rough if they don’t have the recommended plugs.
-Most shops will prefer to install only OE plugs, or plugs as close to OE as possible for that reason.
+Possibly, but many engines are very particular about what plugs they require, and can have misfires or run rough if they don’t have the recommended plugs.
+Most shops will prefer to install only OE plugs, or plugs as close to OE as possible, for that reason.

-On most engines yes, it’s a pretty straightforward job with few tools needed.
-There are exceptions of course, but a general rule is that if you can see where the spark plugs go, you can probably replace them.
+On most engines, yes, it’s a pretty straightforward job with few tools needed.
+4 cylinder engines are usually the easiest.
+Many six cylinder engines are more difficult, often having an intake plenum that needs to be removed to access the plugs, and often having a transverse engine with the rear bank under the hood cowl.
+A general rule is that if you can see where the spark plugs go, you can probably replace them.